-People may be surprised to learn that candles are a large cause of home fires.
+Candles are a large cause of home fires.
 Never let them burn unattended.
 Candles can easily ignite combustible items that are too close to them.

 The American Red Cross has statistics about candle fires and safety advice here.

 When cleaning a sump pump, dirt, gravel, sand, and other debris should be removed to increase efficiency and extend the life of the pump.
-These obstructions can also decrease the pump's ability to drain the sump and allow the sump to overflow.
-The check valve can also jam from the debris.